The Law of Uniform Connectedness

 The Gestalt school of psychology consisted of psychologists Max Wertheimer, Kurt Koffka and Wolfgang Köhler in Germany in the 1920s.
 The Gestalt approach was to develop visual perception theories, such as the law of prägnanz (or good figure), figure-ground and closed region.
 The centermost idea in Gestalt psychology is that an image is more than the sum of its parts, and people tend to group individual elements into meaningful patterns.

 Uniform connectedness refers to the visual connection that designers make between elements through attributes such as color, lines, frames or other means.
-This Gestalt principle highlights the human tendency to organize and make sense of visual information by grouping related elements like this.
+This Gestalt principle is all about the tendency that humans have to organize and make sense of visual information by grouping related elements like this.
 The Gestalt school of thought states that people tend to perceive patterns with five main laws or principles.
 These five are the principle of proximity, principle of similarity, principle of continuity, principle of closure, and principle of uniform connectedness.

 Illustration showing the law of uniform connectedness in dots.